starptr/RoomieBank/README.md

 3. Upload to a hosting service.
 Vercel is recommended.
 4. Define environment variables as described [in the NextAuth demo](https://github.com/nextauthjs/next-auth-example)
-    - Make sure to only allow people with certain addresses to sign in.
+    - Make sure to only allow people with certain email addresses to sign in.
 The app backend does not check who can upload, as long as the user is signed in.

 ## Cite
 Based on [NextAuth NextJS example](https://github.com/nextauthjs/next-auth-typescript-example) and the official [NextJS MongoDB example](https://github.com/vercel/next.js/tree/canary/examples/with-mongodb)